Skyrub-dev/BT_AI/README.md

 # BT_AI
-A Convolutional Neural Network built to detect one of four different types of brain tumours in patients
+Disseration project: A Convolutional Neural Network built to detect one of four different types of brain tumours in patients